Ancient Greek audiences stamped their feet rather than clapping their hands to applaud.

 Diego Álvarez Chanca the physician and companion of Christopher Columbus brought back chili peppers from the Americas.
 After discovering their medicinal properties, Chanca developed a chutney to administer them.

-Winston Churchill was born two months prematurely on November 30, 1874, in a bedroom in Blenheim Palace (see below), the 21,000 acre estate of the Dukes of Marlborough.
-Winston's birth was caused by his mother slipping and falling while out walking at the property.
+Winston Churchill was born ton November 30, 1874, in a bedroom in Blenheim Palace (see below), the 21,000 acre estate of the Dukes of Marlborough.
+Churchill entered this world in a bedroom at Blenheim Palace, not in a closet or ladies' room as some legends suggest.

 His father was Lord Randolph Churchill (1849-95), a descendant of the Duke of Marlborough and a prominent Tory MP (Secretary of State for India 1885, Chancellor of Exchequer 1886).